-- There is a delicate balance between all these conditions on $\Lambda$ and C. Each one is absolutely essential! - In words, we can find a non-negative $\Lambda(X)$ such that $\Lambda(X_n) + an$ determines a supermartingale until $\Lambda(X)$ becomes small enough for X to belong to a small set! - $\Lambda$ is called the "scale function".
-We can always renormalise it to get a = 1. - In fact, if the criterion holds then it can be shown that any sublevel set of $\Lambda$ is small. - It is evident from the verbal description that reflected simple asymmetric random walk (negatively biased) is an example for which the criterion applies.
+- There is a delicate balance between all these conditions on Λ and C. Each one is absolutely essential! - In words, we can find a non-negative $\Lambda(X)$ such that $\Lambda(X_n) + an$ determines a supermartingale until $\Lambda(X)$ becomes small enough for X to belong to a small set! - Λ is called the "scale function".
+Choosing a good Λ is a real art form, but once we have Λ the choice of a, b, c is mechanical.
+In fact we can always renormalise Λ to get a = 1. - In fact, if the criterion holds then it can be shown that any sublevel set of Λ is small. - It is evident from the verbal description that reflected simple asymmetric random walk (negatively biased) is an example for which the criterion applies.